Frederick Smith, 2nd Baron Colwyn

 On 26 January 1946 he inherited the barony from his grandfather.
-He took his seat in the House of Lords on 19 April 1955.
+On 4 December 1947, Lord Colwyn appeared in a military court in London and pleaded guilty to five charges of gross impropriety with Italian men at the Isle of Ischia and at Turin.
+He was sentenced to be cashiered and subsequently left the army on 16 December.
+Lord Colwyn took his seat in the House of Lords on 19 April 1955.

-He married three times: firstly, in 1940, to Miriam Gwendoline Ferguson.
+He married three times: firstly, in 1940, to Miriam Gwendoline Ferguson, who testified to his moral character at his court martial.
 They divorced in 1951.
 Secondly, in 1952, to Hermoine Sophia O'Bryen Hoare.
 They divorced in 1954.
 Thirdly, in 1955 to Beryl Reddington.
 His last wife Beryl remarried in 1969 to the botanist, George Taylor.

 With his first wife he had a son Ian Anthony who succeeded to the title on the death of his father in 1966.